sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 ---
-title: Implement Deep Link in an MDK App
+title: Implement Deep Linking to Another App from an MDK App
 description: Open a web page or navigate to an installed app from an MDK app.
 auto_validation: true
 primary_tag: products>mobile-development-kit-client